gazebosim/docs/dome/web_visualization.md

 ## Troubleshooting

 1. If you are running Ignition Gazebo in a docker container, make sure to use the [--network host](https://docs.docker.com/network/network-tutorial-host/) Docker commandline option.
+Without `--network host` the web application won't be able to connect to the websocket server.